 Buck Beltzer

-As a professional engineer turned construction lawyer, Buck Beltzer develops strategies to turn around troubled projects, and he steps in to help resolve any disputes which are unavoidable.
-Buck has won cases tried to juries, arbitration panels, and judges.
-These disputes have involved contract scope, schedule/delay, impacts, standard of care, and construction defects on commercial, infrastructure, and energy projects, both private and public.
-He has represented parties to design-bid-build, CM/GC, target price, design-build, ESCO, incentive, and P3 delivery method agreements.
-He’s resolved complex, multi-party, and multi-tier disputes where significant damages were at risk.
+Buck is a professional engineer turned construction lawyer.
+He develops strategies to turn around troubled projects and, when disputes are unavoidable, steps in to help resolve them.
+Buck has successfully tried cases before juries, arbitration panels, and judges.
+These disputes have involved contract scope, schedule delays, project impacts, standards of care, and construction defects on commercial, infrastructure, and energy projects in both the private and public sectors.
+He has represented parties involved in various delivery method agreements, including design-bid-build, CM/GC, target price, design-build, ESCO, incentive-based, and P3.
+Buck has resolved complex, multi-party, and multi-tier disputes involving significant financial damages.

-Prior to becoming a lawyer, Buck worked as a civil engineer in Colorado and North Carolina, specializing in transportation infrastructure and major interchange projects.
-His team designed several high-profile projects, like the University Boulevard interchange portion of Denver’s design-build TREX project and the roadway and ramp improvements for the Piedmont Triad International Airport’s FedEx handling facility in Greensboro, North Carolina.
+Before becoming a lawyer, Buck worked as a civil engineer in Colorado and North Carolina, specializing in transportation infrastructure and major interchange projects.
+His team designed several high-profile projects, including the University Boulevard interchange as part of Denver’s design-build TREX project and the roadway and ramp improvements for the FedEx handling facility at Piedmont Triad International Airport in Greensboro, North Carolina.
 He is licensed as a professional engineer in Colorado.

-Buck holds a Bachelors of Civil Engineering from Auburn University and a Juris Doctorate from University of Denver, where he graduated Order of the Coif, was awarded several American Jurisprudence awards, co-founded the Construction Law Society, and was an Associate Editor of the Law Review.
+Buck holds a Bachelor of Civil Engineering from Auburn University and a Juris Doctor from the University of Denver, where he graduated Order of the Coif, received several American Jurisprudence awards, co-founded the Construction Law Society, and served as an Associate Editor of the Law Review.

 BUCK BELTZER